 The Army Corps of Engineers’ main website to find recreation opportunities, including camping locations.
 The site lists all camping options – primitive, tent, RV, etc.

 This map may be one of the simplest ways to search for COE Campgrounds.
 In the yellow map in the center of the page, click on the state you wish to visit.
 The site will display a map of that state, showing all recreation areas.

 This is the site to visit to make reservations for a COE Campground.
-Please note the site features ALL COE projects, including day shelters, recreation facilities, and campgrounds.
+Please note the site features ALL COE offerings, including day shelters, recreation facilities, and campgrounds.
 On this website, some campgrounds allow you to check availability ahead of time.
-For all campgrounds, a comprehensive list of amenities and attractions are listed to help you plan your next trip with ease!
+For all campgrounds, the site lists a comprehensive directory of amenities and attractions to help you plan your next trip with ease.

 Let someone else do the work for you, and pick up this guidebook: Camping with the Corps of Engineers: The Complete Guide to Campgrounds Built and Operated by the U.S. Army Corps of Engineers.
 Yes, we know it’s a long-winded name, but it’s an easy-to-use guide that sorts COE Campgrounds by state and reservoir.
 It is published by Wright Guides and was last updated in June 2015.

 The bottom line: If you can find a COE Campground on your travels and are needing a site with basic amenities, you will probably be pleased with your stay.
 COE Campgrounds are an affordable camping option for RVers.
 Enjoy your stay!